nicolechowt/State/README.md

 -Perform analysis and inform the user whether it thinks there has been any ties between this episode and a previous episode.
 -Utilize D3 to generate graphs for both doctors and users

-## Features for next iteration
--Social network/support group
--Allow users to search with a keyword or hashtag a specific symptom experienced -Geolocation/google maps API
--Using Google Maps API to allow users to “anonymously” report an illness at a given location.
-Display such data on a heat map -Twitter API
--Incorporating Twitter API for trending keywords -Display user’s live HR

 ## APIs Used
 -Weather
 -Fitbit